 “A key point to remember however, solid nutrition doesn’t make you go faster; it simply allows the body to maintain the highest output for the longest period of time.”

-This includes everything from your pre-race meal, the timing of those foods, and what you will eat, and drink, and when during the race!
+Race day nutrition includes everything from your pre-race meal, the timing of those foods, and what you will eat and drink during the race.
 We hand it back to Elizabeth Inpyn to give us her latest fueling tips for race day success!

-- Don’t be last minute – The ideal time to begin thinking about your race day nutrition is weeks if not months before the big day.
-When I work with clients on race specific nutrition I ask them for a 3 month commitment.
-This gives us time to assess previous races failures and successes, test fueling and hydration needs, sample various products to see what works best and then experiment on longer runs or warm up races.
-If you’re interested in working with me for an upcoming race you can check out my RDNP (Race Day Nutrition Planning) here http://www.inpyn.com/plansservices/
+Don’t be last minute – The ideal time to begin thinking about your race day nutrition is weeks, if not months, before the big day.
+When I work with clients on race-specific nutrition I ask them for a 3-month commitment.
+This gives us time to assess previous races struggles and successes, test fueling and hydration needs, sample various products to see what works best, and then experiment on longer runs or warm up races.
+If you’re interested in working with me for an upcoming race you can check out my RDNP (Race Day Nutrition Planning) here.

-- One size does NOT fit all – How many times have you looked at a celebrity or pro athlete and thought whatever he/she is eating or drinking or using as a night cream must be the secret to their success?
-If the winner of the Boston Marathon endorses a particular gel or hydration beverage do you immediately pull up Amazon Prime and place an order?
+One size does NOT fit all – How many times have you looked at a celebrity or pro athlete and wondered if what they’re eating or drinking would work for you?
+If the winner of the Boston Marathon endorses a particular gel or hydration beverage do you immediately jump on Amazon and place an order?
 Nutrition is 100% individual and you need to find the products that work best for you.
 A good starting point is to talk to coaches and nutritionists to get opinions of what they have seen work with their clients.
 Ask around the track or run group and begin testing.
-Don’t get stuck using something that give you GI issues or tastes horrible just because you’ve seen a faster runner chug it at aide station.
+Don’t get stuck using something that gives you GI issues or tastes horrible just because you’ve seen a faster runner chug it an aid station.

-- Craft a Plan A and Plan B – In all my years of racing (swimming, running and triathlon) I’ve never had a race go entirely as planned.
+Craft a Plan A and Plan B – In all my years of racing (swimming, running, and triathlon) I’ve never had a race go entirely as planned.
 And the longer the event distance the greater the likelihood of something going wrong.
-26.2 miles presents 26.2 unique opportunities for fueling and hydration mishaps so I always go in with a Plan A and B. Plan A is your ideal scenario where you know when, what and how much you’ll eat or drink.
-You have everything organized and color coded and you’ve tested it out on multiple occasions.
-Plan B is the backup, the plan you make for when the run isn’t going as well as you wanted, the temperatures rise, you drop a bag of food or all of a sudden you’re stopping the bathroom instead of waving at cheering family.
-Knowing what to do when things go bad will not only calm your worried pre-race mind, but it will also prevent any bad decisions on course.
+26.2 miles presents 26.2 unique opportunities for fueling and hydration mishaps, so I always go in with a Plan A and B. Plan A is your ideal scenario where you know what, when, and how much you’ll eat or drink.
+You have everything organized and color-coded and you’ve tested it out on multiple occasions.
+Plan B is the backup, the plan you make for when the run isn’t going as well as you wanted.
+The temperatures rise, you drop a bag of food, or all of a sudden you’re stopping the bathroom instead of waving at your cheering family.
+Knowing what to do when things go bad will not only calm your worried pre-race mind, it will also prevent any bad decisions on course.

-- Focus on hydration first, nutrition second – While both are important, I’ve seen more races end in misery from improper hydration than a lack of fuel.
-The irony here is that 90% of runner will simply use “whatever is on course” for hydration and spend hours filling up pockets, sports bras and fuel belts with all crazy sorts of speed enhancing gels and magic race potions.
-Be mindful about every aspect of your race and know exactly what you’ll be drinking, when and how much.
-Try out the on-course beverage so you know how your body responds but don’t feel obligated to drink it.
+Focus on hydration first, nutrition second – While both are important, I’ve seen more races end in misery from improper hydration than a lack of fuel.
+The irony here is that 90% of runners will simply use “whatever is on course” for hydration and spend hours filling up pockets, sports bras, and fuel belts with all sorts of speed-enhancing gels and magic race potions.
+Be mindful of every aspect of your race and know exactly what you’ll be drinking, when, and how much.
+Try out the on-course beverage during training so you know how your body responds but don’t feel obligated to use it on race day.
 In terms of nutrition, don’t overeat early on and end up running with stomach issues.
 Let your body (and gut) settle into the race before you start asking it to digest food.
-Most likely you’ve had a great pre-race breakfast and your body is ready to run for awhile before needing additional calories.
+Most likely you’ve had a great pre-race breakfast and your body is ready to run for a while before needing additional calories.

 “While both are important, I’ve seen more races end in misery from improper hydration than a lack of fuel.”